-MDST3712 — Spring, 2024; meets TuTh 12:30pm – 1:45pm
+MDST3712 — Spring, 2025; meets T/R 9:30am – 10:45am

 Many forms of media are centered around story, narrative, and world-building.
 In recent years, however, some media have introduced new and interesting ways for narratives to involve play — through making choices that direct the story, allowing audiences to meaningfully interact with the story, and otherwise make storytelling “interactive.”
 In this course, we will engage with interactive storytelling in media, through a focus on popular playful media — digital games, role-playing, board and card games, and interactive storytelling media of other forms.

 No experience with games (storytelling or otherwise!) is required, and no previous experience with game design is expected.
-All platforms for design have been chosen to facilitate interactive story design from novice designers, with no programming experience needed.
+All platforms for design have been chosen to facilitate interactive story design for novice designers, with no programming experience needed.
 However, all students will be expected to engage with interactive storytelling critically across multiple forms, to wrestle with their understandings of these media through design, and to articulate arguments for understanding the implications of playful narrative media for other media.
 This course will feature no in-class exams of any kind, with all assessment focused on multiple play and design experiences and a final, culminating analytic paper.

 Amazon.com: Sherlock Holmes Consulting Detective - The Thames Murders & Other Cases Board Game | Mystery Game for Teens and Adults | Ages 14+ | 1-8 Players | Average Playtime 90 Min. |